How Much Does Tree Removal Cost in Corvallis, OR? (2026 Pricing Guide)

 Very Large 80+ feet $1,500 – $3,000+

-What Factors Drive Tree Removal Costs in Corvallis?
+What Drives Tree Removal Costs in Corvallis

 1. Tree Height and Trunk Diameter

-Taller trees require more cuts, more rigging, and more time to safely bring down in sections.
-Wider trunks mean more wood to cut through and more debris to haul.
-Douglas firs β€” one of the most common large trees in Corvallis and Benton County β€” can be particularly expensive to remove due to their height and the density of their wood.
+Taller trees take more cuts, more rigging, and more time to bring down safely in sections.
+Wider trunks mean more wood to cut and more debris to haul.
+Tree removal jobs involving Douglas firs — one of the most common large trees around Corvallis — tend to run higher than other species at the same height because the wood is dense and the trees themselves often top out well above 100 feet.

-2. Location and Access on Your Corvallis Property
+2. Location and Access

-A tree in the middle of an open backyard is the easiest scenario.
-Add a fence, a nearby structure, power lines, or a steep slope β€” common on Corvallis hillside properties β€” and the price goes up, sometimes significantly.
-Crews need more time to plan the fall direction, use rigging systems, or work in sections to avoid damaging surrounding structures.
+A tree in the middle of an open backyard is the easiest scenario for any crew.
+Add a fence, a nearby structure, power lines, a steep slope, or a tight side-yard with no truck access — all common on Corvallis hillside properties — and the price goes up, sometimes by a lot.
+Crews need extra time to plan the fall, set up rigging, or take the tree down in pieces to protect what's around it.

 3. Health and Condition of the Tree